Instructure Acquires Portfolium in $43 Million Deal

 February 28, 2019

 In November 2017, Instructure, the Utah-based company that owns the LMS Canvas, made its first major acquisition when it bought Practice, a video-based learning platform.
 In 2018, Instructure launched a partner-booster program, which seemed to further indicate the company’s interest in partnering with other edtech startups.
-On February 19, the company announced plans to acquire Portfolium, a student success network built to showcase the achievements, projects, and competencies of dedicated students to potential employers.
+On February 19, the company announced plans to acquire Portfolium.

 Portfolium, founded in San Diego in 2014, is best known for its electronic portfolio platform.
 It was originally designed to help graduates share their portfolios with potential employers and ease the transition from college to full-time work.
 But as reported on eLearning Inside last fall, at least some universities, including Princeton University, are now using Portfolium to help their own student body create connections on campus.

-To date, Portfolium has served more than 4.6 million students and 40,000 educators at more than 3,600 colleges, universities, and high schools.
+To date, Portfolium has served more than 4 million students and 40,000 educators at more than 3,500 high schools and universities.
 In addition, another 200 partner institutions have used Portfolium to manage and align learning outcome assessments and support guided learning pathways.
 Portfolium is also frequently adopted as a badging platform.
 While Portfolium mostly partners with U.S. based institutions, it has started to expand internationally.
-Australia’s Swinburne University is one of its more recent subscribers.

 The Instructure Acquisition

-In a press release issued on February 19, Instructure’s CEO Dan Goldsmith said, “Working with Portfolium advances our mission since it enables us to help people move from the classroom to the workplace.”
+In a press release issued on February 19, Instructure’s CEO Dan Goldsmith said, “Working with Portfolium advances our mission.”
+Specifically, it will enable the company to better support users shift from school to workplace.
 Goldsmith added, “Portfolium has been a great partner of ours.
 With their team, and by adding their student success capabilities built on the leading learner network, we will, together, provide more value to both current and new customers.”